-Ad block detection listening allows you to detect whether or not a customer or visitor is actively using an ad blocking technology to hide advertisements.
+Ad block detection listening enables you to detect whether or not a customer or visitor is actively using an ad blocking technology to hide advertisements.
 The result ("yes" or "no") is stored in a profile property for use in a segment.
 You can also use an event to trigger a dialogue that appears when ad blockers are detected.

 Note: The Ad block detection listener does not work on Safari mobile or desktop browsers.

-Configure the listener
+Configure the AdBlock Detection listener

 You can choose where to detect the ad blocker -- on all pages in all channels, or only in some.